Active Topology Inference using Network Coding: Inferring Trees

 \subsubsection{General M-ary Trees}

-In general m-ary trees, \ie with degree of intermediate nodes being from three up to a maximum of $m+1$, we can apply Alg.~\ref{alg-binaryLossless} and infer the tree topology in $O(n)$ iterations.
-We can also apply Modification I, described in Section~\ref{sec-m-aryTree}.
-The probes should be chosen from $F_{m^2}$ since they may meet at an intermediate node of degree $m+1$.
-Note that we cannot apply Modification II here: since probes may meet at an internal node of degree 3, we cannot use more than two sources, although there are nodes with degree up to $m+1$.
+In general $m$-ary trees, the degree of intermediate nodes varies from three up to a maximum of $m+1$.
+We can still apply Alg.~\ref{alg-binaryLossless} and infer the tree topology in $O(n)$ iterations.
+We can also apply Modification I described in Section~\ref{sec-m-aryTree}; the operations are still performed over $F_{m^2}$ since probe packets may meet at an intermediate node of degree $m+1$.
+However, we cannot apply Modification II here: since probe packets may meet at an intermediate node of degree three, we cannot use more than two sources according to Lemma \ref{thm-Thm2}, although there exist larger degree nodes in the tree.